Developing Python and Rust projects on NixOS using IntelliJ IDEA and PyCharm

 use nix

-into .envrc in a directory and then simply cding into that directory will activate the shell.nix within.
+ing into that directory will activate the shell.nix

 For Poetry-defined Python projects, I installed the 'Poetry layout' into my direnv configuration, by following the wiki.
 I can now write: